 Stanley Park is the city’s green heart and one of the most spectacular public greenspaces in the world.
 In this urban oasis, 400 hectares of temperate rainforest provide recreational activities like walking or biking the around the Seawall, viewing the north shore mountains, wandering along forest paths on a guided Indigenous interpretive walking tour with Talasay Tours, or just relaxing at Second or Third Beaches.
 The Park is home to several family-friendly attractions, including the popular Stanley Park Train and the Vancouver Aquarium.

 Take a fun False Creek Ferry from downtown to the Granville Island Public Market.
 Open seven days a week, the Market’s food stalls feature fresh produce, baked goods, seafood, meats, and deli items.
 Be sure to busy some cheese and meat from Oyama Sausage Co, fresh donuts from legendary Lee’s Donuts, and spiced chai from the Granville Island Tea Company.

-During spring, the Vancouver cherry blossom season is in full swing, with thousands of blooming trees producing pink and white flowers through the city.
-Bike or walk the blossoms on a tour, and follow it up with a visit to one of Vancouver’s family-friendly museums, like the Museum of Anthropology, Maritime Museum or the interactive Police Museum.
+During spring, the Vancouver cherry blossom season is in full swing.
+Thousands of blooming trees produce pink and white flowers through the city.
+Bike or walk the blossoms on a tour, and follow it up with a visit to one of Vancouver’s family-friendly museums.
+Don’t miss the Museum of Anthropology, Maritime Museum or the interactive Police Museum.